Last updated on August 25th, 2022 at 01:04 pm

-1) the button operator has failed and
+- the button operator has failed, and

-2) the e-stop is incorrectly marked.
+- the e-stop is incorrectly marked.

-There is an ISO/IEC symbol for an emergency stop that could also be used .I wonder how the contact block(s) inside the enclosure are doing?
+I wonder how the contact block(s) inside the enclosure are doing?
 Contact blocks have been known to fall off the back of emergency stop operator buttons, leaving you with a button that does nothing when pressed.
 Contact blocks secured with screws are most vulnerable to this kind of failure.
-Losing a contact block like this happens most often in high-vibration conditions.
-I have run across this in real life while doing inspections on client sites.
+Losing a contact block in this way happens most often in high-vibration conditions.
+I have encountered this in real life while doing inspections on client sites.

 Here is an example of poor planning when installing new barrier guards.
 The emergency stop button is now out of reach.
-The original poster does not indicate a reason why the emergency stop for the machine he was operating was mounted on a different machine.
+The original poster does not indicate why the emergency stop for the machine he was operating was mounted on a different machine.

 No Emergency Stop at all

 Finally, and possibly the worst example of all.
 Here is an improvised emergency stop using a set of wire cutters.
-No further comment required.
+No further comment is required.

-If you have any examples you would like to share, feel free to add them in comments below.
+If you have any examples you would like to share, feel free to add them in the comments below.
 References to particular employers or manufacturers will be deleted before posts are approved.

 “IEC 60417-5638, Emergency Stop”, Iso.org, 2017.
 [Online].
 Available: https://www.iso.org/obp/ui/#iec:grs:60417:5638.
 [Accessed: 27- Jun- 2017].